-Taunton is a town in Southwest England with a population of just over 64,000 (ONS 2014).
-In 2017 Taunton Deane Borough Council published plans to pedestrianise three streets in the town centre as shown in Figure 3 (Goodchild 2017).
+Taunton is a town in Southwest England with a population of just over 64,000 (ONS, 2014).
+In 2017 Taunton Deane Borough Council published plans to pedestrianise three streets in the town centre as shown in Figure 1 (Goodchild, 2017).
+This scheme was chosen to evaluate the impacts of 'disappearing traffic' because the scheme was known in advance, the impacts would have applied over a wide area, and the arrangements initially agreed with the Council would have enabled the measurement of all displaced traffic.
+Those conditions are difficult to ensure in advance and, as described below, were not ultimately fulfilled.